 Woodside Energy’s Scarborough to Pluto gas project is one of the most polluting fossil fuel project currently proposed in Australia.

-Its annual greenhouse gas emissions that drive climate change will be equal to that of 15 coal stations.
-That’s more pollution than the planned Adani mine.
+Its annual greenhouse gas emissions that drive climate change will be equal to that of six coal stations.

 The project will be built atop of and do immense damage to a precious marine environment off the coast of Western Australia, and a place of immense cultural significance to First Nations People.